tabpeter/biglasso/README.md

 ## Features:
 1. It utilizes memory-mapped files to store the massive data on the disk, only loading data into memory when necessary during model fitting.
 Consequently, it's able to seamlessly handle out-of-core computation.
-2. It is built upon pathwise coordinate descent algorithm with ``warm start'', ``active set cycling'', and ``feature screening'' strategies, which has been proven to be one of fastest lasso solvers.
+2. It is built upon pathwise coordinate descent algorithm with *warm start, active set cycling, and feature screening* strategies, which has been proven to be one of fastest lasso solvers.
 3. We develop new, hybrid feature screening rules that outperform state-of-the-art screening rules such as the sequential strong rule (SSR) and the sequential EDPP rule (SEDPP) with additional 1.5x to 4x speedup.
 4. The implementation is designed to be as memory-efficient as possible by eliminating extra copies of the data created by other R packages, making `biglasso` at least 2x more memory-efficient than `glmnet`.
 5. The underlying computation is implemented in C++, and parallel computing with OpenMP is also supported.